 5. Donor liaison and recognition

-5.1 For awards that are funded by donors/sponsors, the Development Office, Office of Research or relevant faculty as nominated in the proposal will:
+5.1 For awards that are funded by donors/sponsors, the Development Office, Office of Research or relevant School as nominated in the proposal will:

 - notify the donor in writing of the name/s of the award recipient/s